OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

   - ???
 ---

 Deployment processes often rely on artifacts that don’t require any sort of processing during a continuos integration build.
 Scripts that can be sourced directly from a repository without some intermediate compilation are the norm.
-In some systems this can also include entire declarative configuration files, such as kubernetes manifests or terraform templates.
+In some systems this can also include entire declarative configuration files, such as Kubernetes manifests or Terraform templates.

 Octopus previously required users to bundle these resources up into an artifact such as a zip archive.
 These build outputs would exist just so that it could be referenced by Octopus and later extracted and utilized during a deployment.
 This artificial requirement felt unnatural and added additional steps to what should otherwise be a simple process.
 The file is right there in your repository, why can’t you use it in your deployment directly?!

-With recent additions to Octopus Deploy, we have transformed the way in which users can source these dependencies through a direct reference to the git repository itself in a deployment process.
+With recent additions to Octopus Deploy, we have transformed the way in which users can source these dependencies through a direct reference to the Git repository itself in a deployment process.

-There are two new scenarios that we now support; files that exist in the same git repository that the version controlled Octopus project is stored, and files that exist in some other external git repository.
+There are two new scenarios that we now support; files that exist in the same Git repository that the version controlled Octopus project is stored, and files that exist in some other external Git repository.
 Let’s explore these two options and how we might use them.

 ## External Git references
 The recently available support for [YAML manifests from Git](https://octopus.com/blog/manifests-from-git) on the `Raw YAML` step, provided a sneak peek at a new way of sourcing dependencies for your deployments.
-In this update we streamlined the way in which entire kubernetes manifests could be brought directly into a deployment without the need for any intermediate packaging or build steps outside Octopus.
+In this update we streamlined the way in which entire Kubernetes manifests could be brought directly into a deployment without the need for any intermediate packaging or build steps outside Octopus.

 This functionality has now been enabled across the board (as of [v2023.4.7982](https://github.com/OctopusDeploy/Issues/issues/8442)) to all steps that support scripts and configuration manifests.
-This makes sourcing scripts from your git repositories easier than ever and provides a mechanism for the centralization of these shared dependencies across multiple Octopus projects.
+This makes sourcing scripts from your Git repositories easier than ever and provides a mechanism for the centralization of these shared dependencies across multiple Octopus projects.

 ### Externally sourced script example